-San Francisco’s Exploratorium is gearing up for Pi (π) Day on March 14 from 11am-3pm!
-The beloved and famous event features work by math artist John Sims, a math-themed storybook reading for kids, spoken word performances, pi-themed experiments, music from Scienceband, and a high-spirited Pi Procession with free pie for all.
+San Francisco’s Exploratorium is gearing up for Pi (π) Day on March 14, 2023 from 11am-3pm!
+The beloved and famous event features math-inspired activities and a high-spirited Pi Procession with free pie for all.

 The 2023 festivities include performances from local 12-piece brass band Mission Delirium, pie from Pietisserie, and presentations about Pi and why we celebrate it.

 During the Pi Procession at 2pm, a crowd of people carrying digits of Pi will circle the Pi Shrine 3.14 times while dancing along to music from a live brass band.
 Participants will then sing “Happy Birthday” to Albert Einstein (and Steph Curry) and enjoy a free slice of pie after the parade.

 The celebration will also honor the late John Sims, a math artist from Sarasota, FL who contributed his work to the Exploratorium’s Pi Day celebrations in 2020 and 2021.

 “John deeply impacted the museum’s commitment to including everyone in arts and math education,” said Sam Sharkland, Senior Program Developer at the Exploratorium.
 “He embraced the always-growing and evolving Pi community, and worked to ensure that Pi Day was welcoming and open to all.”

 Exploratorium employee and physicist Larry Shaw founded Pi Day back in 1988.
 It has since grown into a nationwide holiday and was designated as the International Day of Mathematics in 2019.
 This year marks the Exploratorium’s 36th annual celebration of the holiday.